EnigmaGames2725/EnigmaGames2725.github.io/index.md

 **Proffessional Scripter**
 ## About Me
 I'm a Roblox Scripter with 3.5 years of experience with Luau.
 I am also the owner of Enigma Games Studios, my upcoming game studio.
 As a developer, I have a passion for creating quality code that powers high-quality games.

 ## Skills
 In Luau, I have a large understanding of the following key skills:
 - DataStores with Leaderstats
 - Raycasting
 - OOP Classes using Metatables
+- Perlin Noise

+Outside of Roblox and Luau, there are several other programming languages I have small knowledge in:

+- Python
+- JavaScript
+- C++

+## Past Work
+TBA